-Disqualifications with regard to holding of permissions
+Disqualifications with regard to holding of operating licences

-- 38. A person directly involved in the following functions or directly involved in the management thereof, may not hold a permission authorising the operation of a public transport service or be engaged in the operation of such a service: - (a) Evaluating applications relating to, or issuing, permissions; - (b) preparing permissions strategies; - (c) undertaking law enforcement relating to public transport; - (d) processing applications for registration or provisional registration of associations, members thereof or non-members, or issuing registration certificates or distinguishing marks pursuant thereto; - (e) acting as an assessor contemplated in section 101.
+- 38. A person directly involved in the following functions or directly involved in the management thereof, may not hold an operating licence authorizing the operation of a public transport service or be engaged in the operation of such a service: - (a) Evaluating application; relating to, or issuing, operating licences; 35 - preparing operating licences strategies; - undertaking law enforcement relating to public transport; (c) - (d) processing applications for registration or provisional registration of associations, members thereof or non-members, or issuing registration certificates or distinguishing marks pursuant thereto;

+acting as an assessor contemplated in section 102.

-Permissions for public transport services provided for in transport plans in the area of a planning authority, the permissions board must by written notice inform the planning authority of the application with the request to make recommendations with regard to the application, together with any representations, to the permissions 30 board within the period stated in the notice.
+Operating licences for public transport services provided for in transport plans in the area of a planning authority, the board must by written notice inform the planning authority of the application with the request [o make recommendations with regard to the application, together with any representations, to the board within the period stated in the notice.

-- 39. (1) Before considering any application for- - (a) the granting, renewal, amendment or transfer of a permission authorising the operation of any public transport service other than a charter service; or - (b) the conversion of a permit to a permission that involves a conversion from a 25 radius or area based permit to a route based permission, or to a permission for a larger vehicle,
+- 39. (1) Before considering any application for- - (a) the granting, renewal, amendment or transfer of an operating licence authorizing the operation of any public transport service other than a charter 45

+(b) the conversion of a permit to an operating licence that involves a conversion from a radius-or area-based permit to a route-based operating licence, or to an operating licence for a larger vehicle,

-- (2) The planning authority must- - (a) make its recommendations and any representations it considers fit, having due regard to the transport plans prepared for its area, or, if there are no such plans, according to due inquiries and investigations carried out by it; and - (b) submit them to the permissions board within the period allowed therefor by the notice issued in terms of subsection (1). - (3) The permissions board may condone the late submission of recommendations and representations under subsection (2). - (4) Subject to section 82, the permissions board, in disposing of an application, must 40 act according to and may not grant a permission contrary to- - (a) those transport plans; and - (b) the recommendations and representations submitted in terms of subsection (2). - (5) Where the planning authority has failed to submit recommendations and 45 representations to the permissions board in response to the latter's request, that board may dispose of and decide the application without any input from the planning authority, by considering the matters mentioned in paragraphs (a) to (f) of section 82(1).
+(2) The planning authority must-

+(a) make its recommendations and any representations it considers fit, having due 55 regard to [he transport plans prepared for its area, or, if there are no such plans, according to due inquiries and investigations carried out by it; and

+- (b) submit them to the board within the period allowed therefor by the notice issued in terms of subsection (1). - (3) The board may condone the late submission of recommendations and representations under subsection (2). - (4) Subject to section X3, the board, in disposing of an application, must act according to, and may not grant an operating licence contrary to- - (a) those transport plans; and - (b) the recommendations and representations submitted in terms of subsection (2). - (5) Where the planning authority has failed to submit recommendations and representations to the board in response to the latter's request, that board may dispose of and decide the application without any input from the planning authority, by considering the matters mentioned in paragraphs (a) to (f) of section 83(1).

-Permissions for contracted services
+Operating licences for contracted services